-The Research Forum is pleased to announce that Heather Norris Nicholson and Julia Bryan-Wilson are the 2013-14 Research Forum Visiting Professors.
+The Research Forum is pleased to announce that Heather Norris Nicholson, Julia Bryan-Wilson and Jay Winter are the 2013-14 Research Forum Visiting Professors.

 Heather Norris Nicholson is Senior Research Fellow at the Centre for Visual and Oral History Research, University of Huddersfield.
 Her current interdisciplinary research focuses on issues of visual memory, identity, belonging and historical change within amateur visual culture, as developed in Amateur Films.
 Meaning and Practice 1927-1977 (Manchester University Press, 2012).
 Her interests in how social access to recreational filmmaking gradually widened explores aspects of family life, everyday and working lives, local and regional identity, leisure time and overseas travel.
 Wider interests explore issues of archival access, changing patterns of personal record making and also the visual politics of cultural representation as seen in earlier film-related writings on indigenous filmmaking and changing filmic identities, include Screening Culture: Meaning and Identity (ed.)
 (Lexington, 2003).
 She is part of the Oral History Journal’s editorial group, is fervently committed to bringing amateur film to wider audiences and is currently co-writing a book on Britain's pioneering twentieth century women amateur filmmakers.